 Move forward with LE’s proven solutions for extending hydraulic component life.

-Routine filtration is a simple, effective way to extend oil and equipment life.
-Understanding, achieving and maintaining the right ISO cleanliness standard for hydraulic applications can extend the life of the oil by two to three times.
-LE offers a line of high-quality filtration equipment to help with this effort.
+Routine filtration is a simple way to extend oil and equipment life.
+In fact, achieving and maintaining the right ISO cleanliness standard for hydraulic applications can extend the life of the oil by two to three times.
+To help you with that, LE offers a line of high-quality filtration equipment.